-Small business payment processing
+Small business payment system

-What is payment processing for small businesses?
+What is a payment system for small businesses?

 Who is involved in payment processing